 Pumpkin Pie Jello Shots are tasty, fun, and easy.
 These are my favorite party treat for fall!
+I love to take these to trivia nights as a fun treat for all.
+Enjoy!

 It’s Pumpkin Week here at The Cookie Rookie, and I might as well keep the week rolling with one of my favorite all-time pumpkin recipes, PUMPKIN PIE JELLO SHOTS!!!
 I love fun and unique cocktails, and jello shots fit into that category.
 These bite-sized treats are adorable, easy, and so delicious.
 They’re dangerously pop-able!
 (Like really, dangerous)